 Employees of Deutsche Hypo who do not have temporary employment contracts are entitled to participate in the applicable company pension plan.
-Deutsche Hypo also offers comprehensive social security benefits, such as contributions to capital formation; continued remuneration in the event of illness; leave for special events; an anniversary bonus after 10, 25 and 40 years of employment with the company, marriage and birth allowances, subsidised lunches, subsidised use of public transport, subsidised attendance of external sporting events, and group accident insurance.
+Deutsche Hypo also offers comprehensive social security benefits, such as contributions to capital formation; continued remuneration in the event of illness; leave for special events; marriage and birth allowances; subsidised lunches; subsidised use of public transport; subsidised attendance of external sporting events; and group accident insurance.